Donate to these 6 Black-run nonprofits

 Honor Black History Month this month and every month

 Intrigued?
 Excited?
 Great!
-Now put your money where your mouth is and help make the world more equitable for all.
+Now go help raise awareness for these organizations and donate whatever you can so that we can all help make the world more equitable for all.

 Blair Smith is a lifestyle and beauty writer who currently resides (and will likely stay forever) in Brooklyn, New York.